awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-instance.md

 `BlockDeviceMappings`  <a name="cfn-ec2-instance-blockdevicemappings"></a>
 Defines a set of Amazon Elastic Block Store block device mappings, ephemeral instance store block device mappings, or both\.
 For more information, see [Amazon Elastic Block Store](https://docs.aws.amazon.com/AWSEC2/latest/DeveloperGuide/AmazonEBS.html) or [Amazon EC2 Instance Store](https://docs.aws.amazon.com/AWSEC2/latest/DeveloperGuide/InstanceStorage.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 *Required*: No
-*Type*: A list of [Amazon EC2 Block Device Mapping Property](aws-properties-ec2-blockdev-mapping.md)\.
+*Type*: A list of [Amazon EC2 BlockDeviceMapping](aws-properties-ec2-blockdev-mapping.md)\.
 *Update requires*: [Replacement](using-cfn-updating-stacks-update-behaviors.md#update-replacement)\.
 If you change only the `DeleteOnTermination` property for one or more block devices, update requires [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)\.

 `CreditSpecification`  <a name="cfn-ec2-instance-creditspecification"></a>
-Specifies the credit option for CPU usage of a T2 or T3 instance\.
+Specifies the credit option for CPU usage of a T2 instance\.
 *Required*: No
 *Type*: [Amazon EC2 Instance CreditSpecification](aws-properties-ec2-instance-creditspecification.md)\.
 *Update requires*: [No interruption](using-cfn-updating-stacks-update-behaviors.md#update-no-interrupt)